Jaseci-Labs/jaseci/jaseci_ai_kit/jaseci_ai_kit/modules/cluster/README.md

 }
 ```

-### **2. Create embeddings and get features**
+### **2. Create embeddings and reduce features**

 In this section we are using use.encode jaseci module to encode raw text.
 The `use.encode` will return size of 512 vectors for each text document.
-We are reducing the dimention of text using `cluster.get_umap`.
+We are reducing the dimention of vectors using `cluster.get_umap` action.

 ** Parameters of `cluster.get_umap`**

-- `text_embeddings`: list -  This is a mandotory field. list of text embeddings should past here.
+- `text_embeddings`: list -  This is a mandotory field. list of text embeddings should pass here.

 - `n_neighbors`: int - By defauld this value is `15`.
-This is not a manodoty field, but if you want to get better out of this you have to set a value for this based on your data points.
+This is not a manodoty field, but if you want to get better out of this you have to set a value for this based on your input data.
 This parameter balances local versus global structure in the data.
 Low values will focus on local data points (will make an impact on the big picture), higher values will focus on the global data points (overall structure of the data)  (will lose fine details in the structure).

 - `min_dist`: float - By default this value is 0.1.
 This is also not a mandotory field.
 This parameter controls how tightly `cluster.get_umap` is allowed to pack points together.
 Set this to low value when trying for clustering.

-- `n_components`: int - By default this is set to 2 this is not mandotory either.
+- `n_components`: int - The default value for this is 2, however it is not mandtory field.
 This represents the dimensionality of the reduced data.
 This is not limited 2 or 3 can try further like pca.

 - `random_state`: int - By default this is 42.
 This represent the preproducability of the algorithm.